A booster dose of the coronavirus (COVID-19) vaccine helps improve the protection you have from your first 2 doses of the vaccine.

 Book your vaccination appointment online

-You can book your COVID-19 booster dose online if it's been 5 months (152 days) since you had your 2nd dose and you are:
+You can pre-book your booster dose online if it's been 2 months (61 days) since you had your 2nd dose and you are:

 - a frontline health or social care worker